alanshortis/short.is/_posts/2017-02-21-icons-with-svg-sprites.md

 ### Building the sprite

 If you're unfamiliar with [NPM](https://www.npmjs.com/) and [Gulp](http://gulpjs.com/) then I would recommend looking at the basics before moving forwards.
-These steps can also be achieved with [Grunt](https://gruntjs.com/) or [webpack](https://webpack.github.io/) if your prefer them.
+These steps can be achieved with [Grunt](https://gruntjs.com/), [Webpack](https://webpack.github.io/) or NPM scripts if your prefer, but I'll be using Gulp in these examples.

-This gulp task will take your folder of icons and turn them into a sprite after a few extra things:
+This gulp task will do a few things for us:

 * Optimise each SVG.
 * Remove `fill` attributes and `style` elements.
 * Take the file name for each SVG and use it for the ID of the path, prepended with `icon-`.
+This is how we'll refer to individual icons.
 * Create a single SVG with multiple paths.

-You can install all the packages required for this particular task with NPM using `npm i --save-dev gulp gulp-svgmin gulp-cheerio gulp-rename gulp-svgstore`.
+You can install all the packages required for this particular task with NPM using `npm i --save-dev gulp gulp-svgo gulp-rename gulp-svgstore`.

 {% highlight javascript %}
 const gulp = require('gulp');
-const svgmin = require('gulp-svgmin');
+const svgo = require('gulp-svgo');
-const cheerio = require('gulp-cheerio');
+const svgstore = require('gulp-svgstore');
 const rename = require('gulp-rename');
-const svgstore = require('gulp-svgstore');

-gulp.task('svg', () => {
+gulp.task('icons', () => {
+  const task = themes.map(theme => {
     return gulp.src('src/icons/**/*.svg')
-  .pipe(svgmin())
-  .pipe(cheerio({
-    run: function ($) {
-      $('[fill]').removeAttr('fill');
-      $('style').remove();
-    },
-    parserOptions: { xmlMode: true }
-  }))
-  .pipe(rename({
-    prefix: 'icon-'
-  }))
+      .pipe(svgo({plugins: [{removeStyleElement: true}]}))
+      .pipe(rename({prefix: 'icon-'}))
       .pipe(svgstore())
       .pipe(gulp.dest('_includes'));
     });
+});
 {% endhighlight %}

-Using the Jekyll file structure as an example, the individual icons will be taken from the `src` folder built into the sprite is output to `_includes`.
-Those familiar with Jekyll may see this folder as an odd choice of destination but the reason will be made clear below.
+Using the Jekyll file structure as an example, the individual icons will be taken from the `src/icons` folder, optimised and built into a sprite which is saved to `_includes`.

 ### Using the sprite

 To display each icon (which is now a path in an SVG) we need to add the entire SVG to our HTML document just after the opening body tag.
-In Jekyll (Liquid templating) we can just include it as we would any partial, but you should adjust this depending on your stack.
+In Jekyll (liquid) we can just include it as we would any partial, but you should adjust this depending on your stack.
 Alternatively you could use AJAX to append the SVG to an existing element if including dynamically is not an option for you.

 {% highlight liquid %}
 <body>